ygdes/ULSR_demo/docs/info.md

 - Instead of running on a single high-fanout clock pulse, there are two independent clock signals SD and SC with relaxed timing and fewer buffers.
 - Instead of using one DFF per bit, it is split into its Master and Slave latches

-Shifting one bit requires non-overlapping, alternating pulses on SD and SC.
-The only exception is RESET, which is performed with pulsing SD and SC in an overlapping sequence.
+All the operations, like shifting one bit, require non-overlapping, alternating pulses on SD and SC.
+This takes care of any transient condition and glitches.
 Capture and Update require slightly more complicated sequences but still use only SD and SC.
+The only exception is RESET, which is performed with an overlapping sequence.

 ## How fast does it run ?

 I have no idea, it's all asynchronous magic.
 Short chains should reach 10 or 20MHz easily but since it's meant to be driven from some Arduino-style MCU through USB or a serial port, raw speed is not critical.
-The focus is on reduced impact on the target circuit.
+The focus is on minimising any impact on the target circuit (surface, routing, power,...).

 ## Architecture